derbuur/DCSDrivingJTAC/README.md

 # DCSDrivingJTAC
-an autonomous working JTAC for DCS who search for targets and lase them
+an autonomous working JTAC for DCS who search for targets and lase them.
+This script is based on MOOSE